StackTips

 Singleton and Object Cloning

-To implement cloning, we have to implement java.lang.Cloneable interface and override clone() method from Object class.
+Java allows you to create a copy of the object with similar attributes and state from the original object using cloning.
+To implement cloning, we have to implement java.lang.Cloneable interface and override clone() method from the Object class.

 class Singleton implements Cloneable {